 Human remains in barrel surfaces due to drought conditions at Lake Mead

-The reservoir on the Colorado River is close to the city of Las Vegas
+Human remains in barrel from ‘1980s murder’ surfaces due to drought conditions at lake near Las Vegas

+‘I would say there is a very good chance as the water level drops that we are going to find additional human remains,’ Las Vegas police Lt.
+Ray Spencer said

-A barrel containing human remains has been found at Lake Mead after a persistent megadrought in the American West has caused historic decline in water level.
+A barrel containing human remains has been found at Lake Mead after a prolonged megadrought in the American West caused a historic decline in water levels.

-The barrel was discovered on Sunday afternoon at the reservoir on the Colorado River, close to the city of Las Vegas.
+The barrel was discovered on Sunday afternoon near Hemenway Harbor at the reservoir on the Colorado River, close to the city of Las Vegas.

-Boaters who found it alerted the National Park Service (NPS), according to USA Today, who said it containe skeletal remains.
+Boaters who found the barrel alerted the National Park Service (NPS).
+The Independent has contacted the NPS for comment.

-The Independent has contacted the NPS and the Las Vegas Police Department for comments.
-The Clark County coroner’s office is in the process of identifying the individual.

-Las Vegas police told 8 News Now that the person was possibly killed in the 1980s due to items found in the barrel.
+In a statement, the Las Vegas Police said that on 1 May, at around 5.45pm, their department was notified of the discovery of a barrel containing human remains at Lake Mead National Recreation Area.

+“We believe this is a homicide as a result of a gunshot wound,” said Homicide Section Lt.
+Ray Spencer.

 Some of the steepest cliffs bordering the lake show 170 feet (51.8 meters) of white mineral “bathtub ring.”